-SMSA primary mission is Catholic Identity.
+SMSA's primary mission is Catholic Identity.
 To accomplish this goal, SMSA incorporates the following into the total school experience:

-- The liturgical and prayer service experiences are some of the most important features of Catholic Christian living at our campus.
+- 1. The liturgical and prayer service experiences are some of the most important features of Catholic living at our campus.
 They are celebrated in a form meaningful to the age groups, and involve the children through active participation.
 Attendance by parent(s)/guardian(s) makes a long-lasting impression on the students at all grade levels.
 Parent(s)/guardian(s) are strongly encouraged to join in the liturgical services when your child's class is leading the service. - 2.
-Sacramental preparation programs are offered in a setting, which involves family, parish, and child.
-SMSA children take part in the sacramental programs as members of their own parish community.
+Sacramental preparation programs such as First Eucharist and Reconciliation are handled through the Holy Family Parish or your local parish's Religious Education Program, which involves family, parish, and child.
 The programs are enhanced through the school curriculum. - 3.
-Religion classes are held four days per week.
+Religion classes are held four/five days per week.
 All teachers of religion are certified in accordance with Archdiocesan policy.
-A weekly liturgy constitutes the fifth day of religion classes. - 4.
+Liturgy constitutes a day of religion class. - 4.
 Each school day begins with prayer.
-Other prayer experiences are shared throughout the day, e.g., lunchtime, beginning of an afternoon session, etc. - 5.
-With social development in each grade level in mind, social concerns are highlighted, e.g., service to the poor, the needy, the lonely, etc., through visits and/or service projects. - 6.
+Other prayer experiences are shared throughout the day, beginning of each class, lunchtime, etc. - 5.
+With social development in each grade level in mind, social concerns are highlighted, e.g., service to the poor, the needy, the lonely, etc., through visits/service projects. - 6.
 Priests are available for liturgies, prayer services, reconciliation, special projects, general visits, faculty liturgies, etc. - 7.
-Catholic Christian values are emphasized in everyday situations while focusing on human dignity, justice, and peace.
+Catholic values are emphasized in everyday situations while focusing on human dignity, justice, and peace.